taskcluster/taskcluster-lib-api/README.md

 ```

 When you specify scopes required to access an endpoint, by default all of the params
-specified in the `params` section will be substituted in and the expression satisfaction
+specified in the `params` section of the request will be substituted in and the expression
-will be checked against the client's scopes.
+satisfaction will be checked against the client's scopes.
 If any of the parameters specified in
 your scopes are _not_ in the `params`, this satisfaction check will be deferred and the
 endpoint implementation _must_ check for authorization manually as described below.
 If
 this check does not occur, taskcluster-lib-api will throw an error for the result of the